 Reviewed as the “ultimate California experience,” the Leucadia Surf School does just what you’d imagine!
 Whether you’re looking for private lessons or group lessons, there’s definitely something for everyone.
 Open seven days a week, the school provides visitors with a soft board and a wetsuit, and offers basic instructions before students ride the waves.

 An experienced instructor is with you and the group at all times.
 Already know how to surf?
-No problem, because Leucadia also does just rentals – they’ll give you some tips on where to catch the best waves and surf right alongside you.
+No problem, because Leucadia also does just rentals — they’ll give you some tips on where to catch the best waves and surf right alongside you.
 Before you know it, you’ll be driving up and down the 121 miles of San Diego coastline catching a wave at each one of San Diego’s best surf spots.

 9. Tour the Encinitas Historical Society.